badoo/RIBs/documentation/basics/nodes.md

 ## Client code specific functionality
-Furthermore, your Node child class can build on top of the to implement any operations defined in the current RIB's interface.
-These operations are the public API of your RIB as a whole, hiding the implementation details inside.
+Your Node is the implementatino of the current RIB's main interface.
+Any operations defined there are the public API of your RIB.
+To implement them, your ```Node``` should only delegate to other internal pieces living in your RIB, hiding these implementation details.

 See more in [Workflows]().